You know you're in trouble when you're fighting an opponent that can hit you hard enough to send you flying into the sky

 - Super Smash Bros.:

 - Since the objective of fights is to knock people away from the stage, meteor moves are a very useful technique.
 Many characters have moves that, when struck correctly, send the opposing player rocketing downwards.
-If there's no ground bellow them, it's K.O. time.
+If there's no ground below them, it's K.O. time.

 - Many character's Final Smashes, such as Ike's and Greninja's, have the final hit send their opponent straight to the ground, where the most likely result is the opponent bouncing back into the sky and off the screen.